onlabsorg/stilo/test/test-repository/.stilo/README.md

 by the stilo CLI to configure the olo-documents repository.

-The stilo CLI only require the package to comply with a minimal API, wile the iternal implementation of that API can be anything.
+The stilo CLI only requires the package to comply with a minimal API, wile the iternal implementation of that API can be anything.
 In other words, the behavior of a .stilo package is highly customizable.
 The required interface consists of: